Film Set Decorator

 dressing?

-Asked by Regina about 10 years ago
+Asked by Regina over 10 years ago

 If you are asking HOW a set should be dressed I often think about two key concepts: 1.
 Layering and 2.
 Control of Color Palette: